KEO-cls-eedi/specification/doc/clseedi.md

 <span id="REQ-15"><a href="#REQ-15">[REQ-15]</a></span>,
 otherwise it SHALL reply with a negative acknowledgement message with `"errorNumber": 3` (command execution error)
 <span id="REQ-16"><a href="#REQ-16">[REQ-16]</a></span>.
-This can happen, for example when the local device has no controllable system attached or when the controllable system rejects the limit.
+This can happen, for example when the controllable system rejects the limit.
+When no controllable system is attached the local device SHALL reply with a negative acknowledgement message with `"errorNumber": 4` (command not supported).

 The `active` flag can be used to deactivate a previously set limit.

+#### Limit curves (POEN) {#LimitCurves}
+A power limit curve consists of these properties:
+* `startTime` - the start time (in seconds since epoch) for the first slot
+* `slots` - the slots of the curve

+The `slots` consists of these properties:
+* `pMin` - the minimal required power consumption/production (optional, if omitted, it is zero)
+* `pMax` - the maximal allowed power consumption/production
+* `duration` - the duration of the slot in seconds (mandatory for the very first slot, if omitted, the last set duration will be used for the slot)

+All limit curves must satisfy the corresponding constraints (see section [constraints](@ref StateEnvelopeConstraints)).

 ### Failsafes {#ControlFailsafes}